Azerbaijan's First VP attends inauguration of educational institutions in Baku's Khazar district (PHOTO)

 Trend:

-First Vice-President of Azerbaijan, President of the Heydar Aliyev Foundation Mehriban Aliyeva took part in the inauguration of the Suleyman Rustam Gymnasium with a focus on foreign languages, in the Mardakan settlement on August 26, Trend reports.
+First Vice-President of the Republic of Azerbaijan, President of the Heydar Aliyev Foundation Mehriban Aliyeva has attended the inauguration of the Foreign Languages Oriented Gymnasium named after Suleyman Rustam in Mardakan settlement of Khazar district, a new dormitory building of the special boarding school No. 12 in Shuvalan settlement and the newly-reconstructed kindergarten No. 229 in Buzovna settlement.

-The first vice-president also attended the opening of the newly built dormitory complex of the special boarding school №12 in the Shuvelan settlement, the reconstructed kindergarten №229 in the Buzovna settlement, Khazar district.
+First Vice-President, President of the Heydar Aliyev Foundation Mehriban Aliyeva first attended the opening of a new building of the Foreign Languages Oriented Gymnasium named after Suleyman Rustam in Mardakan settlement.